narciero/MopidyMobile/README.md

-# MopidyMobile
+# MopidySwift
 A Mopidy client for iOS written in Swift.
-Contains functions for interacting with the Mopidy API over HTTP.
+Contains functions for interacting with the Mopidy API over HTTP & WebSockets.